MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-remoteprocedurecall.md

 - "Authenticated without exceptions" allows only authenticated RPC Clients (per the definition above) to connect to RPC Servers running on the machine on which the policy setting is applied.
 No exceptions are allowed.

 > [!NOTE]
-> This policy setting will not be applied until the system is rebooted.
+> This policy setting won't be applied until the system is rebooted.
 <!-- RestrictUnauthenticatedRPCClients-Description-End -->

 <!-- RestrictUnauthenticatedRPCClients-Editable-Begin -->